-The photo on the left was the result of my second 25-30lb dream bulk (which I was certain would be at least half muscle this second time round).
+The photo on the left was the result of my second 25-30lb dream bulk (which I was certain would be at least half muscle this second time around).
 The 10 week cut you see above revealed my gains to be more like ~5-6lbs, which I then stupidly lost half of by continuing to cut too quickly, trying to go from ‘almost ripped’ to shredded.
 Two valuable lessons that I was glad to learn on myself before I started working with clients.

 Believe In Yourself

 Switching gyms (when I actually started paying attention to what was going on around me) was the catalyst to finally start progressing.
 I started training with more intensity, and better form.
-I saw that nutrition was key to fuelling that change and started thinking about calories and macros.
+I saw that nutrition was key to fueling that change and started thinking about calories and macros.
 But I think the biggest factor was simply that being surrounded by these guys finally made me believe in myself.

 This makes me wonder – is that what makes a lot of the readers of this site successful also – they now believe they can so they are?
 How much does coaching add to this?

 The power of empowering people to believe in themselves… fascinating.